VishChaudhary/CUDA-Grayscale_Blurring_Kernels/README.md

-# CUDA-color2grayscale
+# CUDA - Grayscale and Blurring Kernel
-Converts RGB images to grayscale in parallel using CUDA
+Converts RGB images to grayscale and blurs them in parallel using CUDA